Experienced. Skilled. Creative problem-solvers.

-A veteran attorney, Elizabeth has a practice focusing primarily in family law, education law, and personal injury.
+A veteran attorney, Elizabeth has a practice focusing primarily in family law and education law.

 Elizabeth’s family law practice also involves representing juveniles criminally charged with felonies and misdemeanors, which are adjudicated in Family Court in South Carolina.